--- Core Text Analytics Framework (Quanteda) ---

 ## Render a heatmap to identify broad emotional patterns and artist clusters

-ggplot(emotion_summary, aes(x = emotion, y = artist, fill = density)) +
+ggplot(sentiment_summary_long, aes(x = sentiment, y = artist, fill = density)) +

 ## Use white borders between tiles to improve visual clarity